sarangmarath/AI-Ambulance-Navigation/README.md

 Note: This is a simulated academic project.
 It is not intended for real-world deployment.
 Emergency locations and ambulance positions are simulated for demonstration purposes.

----

-## Institution

-SRM Institute of Science and Technology
-Department of CINTEL — Computer Science with Software Engineering Semester 4 — Artificial Intelligence Project